 It is the responsibility of individual staff, students and researchers to ensure they uphold the principles of research integrity described in this policy.
 Part of this commitment is to have all research that directly or indirectly, deliberately or accidentally involves human and/or animal participants, especially vulnerable people and groups, considered by a research ethics committee and approved as ethical before it is implemented and / or conducted.
-Unethical research must not be conducted under any circumstances.
+No data involving human or animal subjects can be collected until the correct ethics clearance has been obtained.